theriex/membic/README.md

 you are working on (whether it is part of MyOpenReviews or not), but PLEASE DO NOT BATCH REQUESTS!
 This is a fledgling site and after writing about a 1000 reviews the whole site will run out of resources for the day.
-Once normal interactive site starts approaching half the current limit, the plan is to open the pipes.
-In the meantime please help to conserve resources by pulling only what you need and caching locally whenever possible.
+Once normal interactive site use starts approaching half the current limit, that's the time to open the pipes.
+In the meantime please help to conserve resources by pulling only what you need, and caching locally whenever possible.

 Connectors: